“See You Again”

 Oh, I’ll tell you all about it when I see you again.

-• Post-Listening Contrast the use of it’s been vs. it was.
+• Grammar Contrast the use of it’s been vs. it was.
 The song repeats the sentence It’s been a long day without you, my friend three times.
 Follow up with the worksheet below.
 Because the activity focuses on just the phrases it’s been vs. it was, it can be successful for levels as low as high beginning.
 Permission is granted to reproduce for classroom use.